diyclassics/diyclassics.github.io/cv.md

 ### Academic Employment

 - 2019-present.
 Postdoctoral Fellow.
 [Quantitative Criticism Lab](https://www.qcrit.org/), University of Texas at Austin.
+- 2019-present.
+Research Associate.
+[Institute for the Study of the Ancient World](http://isaw.nyu.edu).
 - 2016-2019.
 Assistant Research Scholar: Digital and Special Projects.
 [Institute for the Study of the Ancient World](http://isaw.nyu.edu) Library.

-### Academic Appointments
-- 2020\.
-Fellow.
-Center for Hellenic Studies.
-- 2019-present.
-Research Associate.
-[Institute for the Study of the Ancient World](http://isaw.nyu.edu).

 ### Education